 It always begins the way it ends

-The end of the old, marks the beginning of the new.
+The end of the old marks the beginning of the new.
 Why does it have to end to begin?
 Or, rather why do we believe it ends to begin?
 I feel it is all a continuum.
 It just continues from there on.
 Like the end of a year continues into the next year.
-It’s just another date on the calendar – a change in the digit at the end.
-While the beginning digit constantly changes from day-to-day.
+It’s just another date on the calendar – a change in the a digit at the end, while the beginning digit constantly changes from day-to-day.

 For me, nothing changed, too.
 I got out of bed as soon as the husband left, went to the pot, emptied myself, washed my face, brushed, did my neck exercises, applied my vitamin C serum, skin tightening cream.
 Walked myself to the comfortable couch, checked my phone as I sipped on herbal tea, ate my fruits, read the paper and off to the gym.
 This all was same as what I did up to the very last day of 2018.

-I feel the entire end of old and beginning of new is hogwash.
+I feel the entire end of old and beginning of new is a hogwash.
 It is all an illusion to please the mind that does not ever seemed pleased with change.
-The concept of old and new, seems to have a calming effect, because of the training we give our minds right from childhood.
+The concept of old and new seems have a calming effect, because of the training we give our minds right from childhood.